britneydang/HandsonProject_MasteringSSIS/README.md

 - Execute Process task: it runs any executable file or batch file from SSIS package.
 I want to execute copy a specific folder from one drive to a different drive -> Create a destination new folder -> In the Execute Process Task Editor, on the Process tab, specify the executable file I want to run in the Executable property.
 In the Arguments property, specify any command-line arguments that need to be passed to the executable file.
 In the WorkingDirectory property, specify the working directory for the executable file.
 All files inside Folder A will be copied into Folader B.

 ![image](https://user-images.githubusercontent.com/110323703/218207140-c124bb13-eb5a-4ce9-a92d-848832e7c8fb.png)
-- Execute Package task: it calls another SSIS package (child) as a step within a parent SSIS package.
-It's useful when I want to break up a complex process into smaller, reusable packages, or when I want to organize packages into a logical grouping of tasks.
+- Execute Package task: it calls another SSIS package (Child) as a step within a Parent SSIS package.
+It's useful when I want to break up a complex process into smaller, reusable packages, or when I want to organize packages into a logical grouping of tasks. .
 Two types:
   - Project Reference:
   - External Reference: